oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 1. NFS - edit in webadmin UI:

-preparation: copy the contents of the storage domain manually from the current path to the new (target) path Scenario: maintenance the data domain right click - edit the storage domain - change the mount path to another storage server - edit NFS advancedoptions: Retransmissions,timeout Activate the domain
+preparation: copy the contents of the storage domain manually from the current path to the new (target) path
+Scenario:

+*   -   maintenance the data domain
+    -   right click - edit the storage domain
+    -   change the mount path to another storage server
+    -   edit NFS advanced options: retransmissions, timeout
+    -   activate the domain

 <Category:Feature>